 Binance Accounts Frozen for Seizure

 What happens if your Binance accounts get frozen?
 Binance customer service begin responding with only “account under internal review.”
 Eventually, Binance might tell you that a law enforcement agency in the United States has triggered the freeze or intends to seize the account.
-Either before or after the seizure, Binance might ask you to contact the law enforcement agency involved after providing the agency’s email address.
+Either before or after the seizure, Binance might ask you to contact the law enforcement agency involved after providing the agency’s name and email address.

 Attorney for Binance Accounts Frozen for Forfeiture